FyrbyAdditive/MacMailClauder/README.md

 - "Show me the PDF attachments I received this month"
 - "Find the invoice with number 12345 in my attachments"
 - "Open that email in Mail.app"

+## Privacy

+This application does not collect any data and sends absolutely no data of any kind anywhere except to Claude Desktop (and therefore its cloud service) through the normal operation of the application in conjunction with Claude Desktop.

 ## License